 Sources: *School websites and National Center for Educational Statistics

 - Landscaping and Groundskeeping

 - Ornamental Horticulture

 - Plant Nursery Operations

 - Turf Management

 When selecting a floral design school, keep in mind the following considerations:

-- Whether or not the school is accredited by the American Institute of Floral Designers (AIFD).
+- Students should look for schools accredited by the American Institute of Floral Designers (AIFD).